cis-ks/netconf/README.md

 This is a vendor-agnostic PHP implementation of NETCONF.
 It was originally developed by Lamoni Finlayson, so he could extend a Junos (Juniper) specific NETCONF API off of it.

-As the used phpseclib library was outdated, I decided to change the code to use the newer version and also did some refactoring.
+As the used phpseclib library was outdated, I decided to implement the support for phpseclib3 and also refactor the code to be more oriented towards modern PHP versions.

 Targeted RFCs